-Interested applicants must send a separate cover letter indicating the position you are applying for along with your salary requirements, a current resume, and two writing samples plus contact information (including telephone number) for three professional references.
-Applications must be received by Monday, February 20, 2017 and are to be emailed to MCDCorpHR@mcd.org with "Project Coordinator - Vaccine Coordinator" in the subject line.
+Interested applicants must send a separate cover letter indicating the position you are applying for along with your salary requirements, a current resume, two writing samples, and contact information (including telephone number) for three professional references.
+Applications must be received by Monday, May 1, 2017 and are to be emailed to MCDCorpHR@mcd.org with "Project Coordinator - Healthy Lincoln County" in the subject line.
+Or you may mail your application to Human Resources Manager, Medical Care Development, Inc., 11 Parkwood Drive, Augusta, Maine 04330.
 No phone calls, please.

-Medical Care Development, Inc. is an Equal Opportunity Organization and Affirmative Action Employer
+Medical Care Development is an Equal Opportunity Organization and Affirmative Action Employer.

 AmeriCorps Somerset County offers members a variety of opportunities to help improve the health and well-being of low income seniors and adults.
 Members will work with non-profit organizations conducting outreach in rural communities to provide health education, link people with health care and services, reduce social isolation and food insecurity and to recruit and train volunteers.
 Positions may involve travel to rural areas to identify residents and reliable transportation is required.
 Members may also be involved in developing or expanding programs related to Veterans & Military Families, Access to Health Care, Health Education, Chronic Disease Self-Management, and Obesity Prevention.
 This program is sponsored by the Senior Strong Coalition in partnership with MCD Public Health.
 Funding for AmeriCorps Somerset County is provided by the Corporation for National and Community Service (CNCS) through the Maine Commission for Community Service (MCCS).
 We are an equal opportunity employer and all qualified applicants will receive consideration without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 We strongly encourage women, seniors, veterans, and individuals with disabilities to apply.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
 Accommodation arrangements must be requested in advance by contacting email@example.com.